How to Implement Zero Trust: A Practical Guide

 Establishing Identity and Device Trust

 Now that the old network perimeter is gone, identity has become your new front line.
 In a Zero Trust world, every single access request starts with a fundamental question: who is this?
 But that's only half the battle.
 You also have to ask, what device are they using, and can I trust it?
-I've seen it happen time and again—a fully authenticated user on a compromised machine is one of the fastest ways to a major breach.
+I've seen it happen time and again--a fully authenticated user on a compromised machine is one of the fastest ways to a major breach.

 This dual focus on both the person and their device is the absolute cornerstone of any practical Zero Trust plan.
-It’s about moving past static passwords and building a dynamic, context-aware system that constantly validates every connection, every time.
+It's about moving past static passwords and building a dynamic, context-aware system that constantly validates every connection, every time.
+Verizon's 2024 DBIR found that stolen credentials were involved in over 50% of breaches, making identity the single most attacked vector in the threat landscape.

 Moving Beyond Basic MFA to Frictionless Security